luciano-fiandesio/beanborg/README.md

 - Move a downloaded bank CSV file into the stage area
 - Import the CSV file into Beancount ledger and automatically categorize the transactions
 - Move the bank CSV file into archive area

+The first stage is executed by the `bb_mover` script.
+The second stage is executed by the `bb_import` script.
+The third stage is executed by the `bb_clean` script.

 ### Configuration